FAQs about DWeb Camp

 In the 4,000-square foot hacking zone, we’ll supply power, ethernet drops, projector, screen, 6 large monitors, tables & chairs.
 The rest is up to you!
 For questions about technical set up please contact our Technical Coordinator at: [email protected]

-We are also looking for some volunteer network experts to set up a local mesh network throughout the site so we can communicate and work offline with the decentralized tools you bring.
+We are also looking for some network experts to set up a local mesh network throughout the site so we can communicate and work offline with the decentralized tools you bring.
 We have the plans and equipment!
-Contact us at dwebcamp@archive.org to volunteer.
+Contact us at [email protected] to help out.

 Like all natural settings, there are toxic plants and wild animals to be aware of at Camp.
 Mountain lions, coyotes, and rattlesnakes have been seen upon occasion.
 Poison oak is growing wild.
 There are mosquitoes and ticks.
 We will give you a thorough safety orientation upon arrival, but children should be supervised at all times.